 - To learn practical ways of helping your students, use the Kognito At-Risk on Campus* module.
 You will need to create an account using your W&M email.
 The enrollment key is wm595.
 The full module can take approximately 1 hour; however, you are not required to complete it in one sitting.
 You are able to enter and exit at any time.

 - Avoid making sweeping promises of confidentiality, particularly if a student represents a safety risk to him or her-self.
 Students who are suicidal need swift professional intervention, and assurances of absolute confidentiality may get in the way.

 - It is acceptable to stay "in role" as a faculty member.
 You do not have to take on the role of counselor.
-You need only to watch and refer.
-If you do have counseling background and feel comfortable discussing a problem with a student, you may still want to consult with one of the offices listed above.
-If a student needs help but does not want to interact with campus offices, you can contact the Colonial Mental Health Center (mental health counseling, 220- 3200), Bacon Street (mental health counseling, 253-0111), or Avalon (sexual assault counseling, 258-5051) for assistance.
-However, if a student is suicidal, you must notify one of the campus offices noted above.
-By suicidal, we mean students (1) have stated an intention to die or cause harm to themselves, (2) have reported they made a suicide attempt or inflicted an injury on themselves within the recent past, or (3) have left you with an uneasy feeling with respect to their safety.
+You need only to listen and refer.
+If a student needs help but does not want to interact with campus offices, you can contact the Colonial Behavioral Health Center (mental health counseling, 220- 3200), or Avalon (sexual assault counseling, 258-5051) for assistance.